raspberrypilearning/music-player/en/step_2.md

 The speaker output is only available on the V2 of the micro:bit.
 You will need to connect external headphones/speakers to play sound on the V1.
 You will still be able to play the sound on the simulator.

+There is also a [guide to connecting headphones/speakers to the V1 micro:bit](https://makecode.microbit.org/projects/hack-your-headphones/make#:~:text=The%20tip%20of%20your%20headphone,headphone%20jack%20to%20play%20sounds.){:target="_blank"}.

 --- /collapse ---